jdkunesh/jdkunesh.github.io/accessibility.md

 ## How are we doing?

-I believe this website has WCAG AA accessibility, but if you do find any problems, please get in touch.
+I believe this website to be WCAG AA accessible, but if you do find any problems, please get in touch.